kovidgoyal/calibre/manual/viewer.rst

 by pressing the Full Screen button |fsi|.
 By clicking the Preferences button |prefbi|, you can change the default fonts used by the viewer to ones you like as well as the default font size when the viewer starts up.

-More advanced customization can be achieved by the User Stylesheet setting.
+More advanced customization can be achieved by the :guilabel:`User stylesheet` setting.
 This is a stylesheet you can set that will be applied to every book.
 Using it you can do things like have white text on a black background, change paragraph styles, text justification, etc.
 For examples of custom stylesheets used by calibre's users, see `the forums <https://www.mobileread.com/forums/showthread.php?t=51500>`_.